yufanjiangwastaken/fwego/README.md

 # Fwego UI

-A set of React components built for a consistent design system
+A themeable set of React components built for a consistent design system

 ## Setup